boggledstarsector/TASC/README.md

 The official forumn thread with installation instructions for non-developers is at https://fractalsoftworks.com/forum/index.php?topic=17094.0.

+## Contributions ##

+Please PM me on the fractalsoftworks.com forums for collaborator permissions.

 ## Setup ##

 The instructions below are intended for those with a software development background but who are new to modding Starsector.
 Following them will make it quick and easy to start writing code, rebuild TASC and launch Starsector with your changes.